 Play around and experiment to find what works best for you.

 Leaky gut syndrome is becoming more and more prevalent, largely because of food intolerances, like gluten, punching holes in our small intestine.
+Not to mention dysbiosis from overuse of antibiotics.
 If any part of our gut isn’t working as well as it should (and few people have flawless digestion) then this can limit the absorption of herbs.

 Just think about it.
 If you take a bunch of herbs but your body can’t absorb or assimilate them, then they really can’t do much can they?